31 Healthy Comfort Foods for People Who Love to Eat

 This busy-day chili is packed with flavor.
 We make it ahead and freeze some to eat later. —Marisela Segovia, Miami, Florida

 I've been cooking this strata for years, and my family just can't get enough!
 The fresh basil gives this healthy brunch dish an added flavor boost. —Jean L. Ecos, Hartland, Wisconsin.

 My mother-in-law shared the recipe for this unique pizza with me.
 It's just right for brunch, lunch or a light supper.
 Loosen the nutritious zucchini crust from the pan with a metal spatula. —Ruth Denomme, Englehart, Ontario

 This zesty pasta dish is ideal for busy weeknights.
-It’s low on ingredients, easy to prep and tastes so comforting when the weather turns cool.
+It's low on ingredients and easy to prep, and it tastes so comforting when the weather turns cool.
 A salad on the side makes it a meal. —Stacey Brown, Spring, Texas

 I came up with this recipe when our garden was brimming with butternut squash.
 This is now our favorite way to use it. —Christine Wood, Tipton, Iowa

 This recipe combines delicious whole wheat pasta with the best of fresh garden produce.
 It's tossed with heart-healthy olive oil, and a little feta cheese gives it bite. —Angela Spengler, Tampa, Florida

 I asked my grandmother for this recipe after trying these irresistible spice cupcakes at her home.
 I love their creamy caramel frosting.
 They're such a scrumptious dessert you actually forget you're eating your vegetables, too! —Virginia Lapierre, Greensboro Bend, Vermont